 - Emotional distress and mental disorders caused by the accident, e.g., post-traumatic stress disorder

 - Current and future lost wages, lost benefits, lost job opportunities, etc.

 - Property damage, the cost of a rental vehicle, and the cost of transportation to your medical appointments

 - Damage to your relationships resulting from your injuries, such as loss of consortium with your spouse and loss of emotional support for your children

-How do I begin the accident claims process and what can I expect?
+How can an Atlanta car accident lawyer help me being the accident claims process, and what can I expect?

 As soon as practicable after the accident, you will need to call your insurance company to report the accident.
 If the other driver was at fault, you also can call his insurance company to report the accident and begin the claims process.
 When you speak to the insurance representative (called a claims adjuster), she will ask you a series of questions about the accident.

 CAUTION: You should only provide basic information about the accident to the adjuster – the when, where, and who.
 Do not provide any input about fault or make any unnecessary statements or accusations.
 Adjusters may use things you say during the conversation against you.
 If the adjuster tries to press for additional information from you, tell her that you need to speak with your Atlanta car accident lawyer first.

 After you have initiated the claim, the adjuster will consider all the facts of the case and determine liability.
 If there are issues with determining fault, you will need to supply the adjuster with pertinent evidence to support your case.

 You will also need to have list of damages you are entitled to, and the records to back up your claim.
 The more comprehensive you can be the better.
 Again, because there are likely numerous available compensable damages that you are not aware of, you should consider having an Atlanta car accident lawyer help you so you do not miss out on money that you are entitled to.